terrafloww/rasteret/README.md

 # Try loading existing collection
 try:
     # example name given here
-    processor = Rasteret.load_collection("bangalore_202401-12_landsat")
+    processor = Rasteret.load_collection("bangalore_202401-12_landsat",workspace_dir=workspace_dir)
 except ValueError:

     # Instantiate the Class
     processor = Rasteret(
+        workspace_dir=workspace_dir,
         custom_name="bangalore",
         data_source=DataSources.LANDSAT,
         date_range=("2024-01-01", "2024-01-31")
     )

     # and create a new collection

-    # here we are giving the BBOX for which STAC items and thier COG headers will be
+    # we are giving the BBOX for which STAC items and their COG headers will be fetched
-    # downloaded to local. and also filtering using PySTAC filters for LANDSAT 8 platform
+    # and also filtering using PySTAC filters for LANDSAT 8 platform specifically
-    # specifically from LANDSAT USGS STAC, and giving a scene level cloud cover filter
+    # from LANDSAT USGS STAC, and giving a scene level cloud-cover filter
     processor.create_collection(
         bbox=bbox,
         cloud_cover_lt=20,